Events

 - Check booking options

-If the event has options, confirm each option has the correct duration, buffer, notice, capacity, and active status.
+Confirm each option has the correct duration, buffer, minimum notice, capacity, and Active status.

 - Check photo rules